asimhsidd/MMM-MP3Player/README.md

 # MMM-MP3Player

 ## About
-A [MagicMirror²](https://github.com/MichMich/MagicMirror/) module for playing music from folder at start up.
+A [MagicMirror²](https://github.com/MichMich/MagicMirror/) module for playing music from folder. <br>
 This is the version of the [MMM-MP3Player module](https://github.com/asimhsidd/MMM-MP3Player) remade to my needs.
-As soon as the module is loaded, the music starts playing.

 ![picture](Capture1.JPG) <br>
 ![picture](Capture2.JPG)